alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 | `C x1,y1 x2,y2 x,y` | Draw a [cubic bezier curve][cubic-bezier-curve] to `(x,y)` using control points `(x1,y1)` and `(x2,y2)`.
 | `Z`                 | Close the path by drawing a line back to the beginning of the current subpath.

-At runtime, `path`s can either be drawn _filled_ or _stroked_.
+At runtime, `path`s can be drawn either _filled_ or _stroked_.
 If the path is filled, the interiors of its entire shape will be painted.
 If the path is stroked, the paint will be applied along the outline of the path.
-Each type of `path` has its own animatable attributes that they can use to further modify their appearance:
+Each type of `path` has its own animatable attributes that can be used to further modify their appearance:

 | Property name         | Element type | Value type | Min   | Max   |
 |-----------------------|--------------|------------|-------|-------|